The Perfect Sail

 To: Bova Marina, Italy

 We left Le Castella in the afternoon, thinking to cross the gulf of Squillace to Soverato, some 30 miles away.
 When we came outside, the weather was perfect.
-10 knots of wind on the beam.
+10 knots of wind on the beam(the side of the boat).
 My spirits soared instantly.

 We passed Soverato.
 I said to Barbara, “Let’s just continue.
 The wind and the waves are perfect for this trip.
 The next time we’ll have weather like this, according to the predictions, is never.”
 Barbara agreed to round Cape Stilo and then find some place to stop.